nanakoohashi/Customer-churn/Plan.md

 - **Data description:** What do the data look like?
 - **Data assessment**: How clean is the data set?
 ### 1. Data acquisition
+- Query-based data extracts from the database to flat files
+- High-level query languages for direct access to the database
+- Low-level connections for direct access to the database
 #### Data access
   - Find and extract the right data for modeling.
 #### Data integration